microsoft/cluster-api-provider-azurestackhci/README.md

 ## What is the Cluster API Provider Azure Stack HCI

 The [Cluster API][cluster_api] brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.
+Cluster API Provider for Azure Stack HCI(CAPH) is an implementation of Cluster API for Azure Stack HCI.

 The API itself is shared across multiple cloud providers allowing for true Azure Stack HCI hybrid deployments of Kubernetes.